aba-sah/aba-sah.github.io/ebri_dbn/index.md

 ### Benefits for EBRI

 The hub of the local EfW community, EBRI pushes information on services and the local economy to its network.
 A model that describes the sector and provides a common language that ensures better understanding of individual and shared value within the network.
-This would allow EBRI to more effecively customise service delivery to target organisations.
+This would allow EBRI to more effectively customise service delivery to target organisations.

 ### Benefits for Organisations within the Sector